40 YEARS OF CHURCH HISTORY

 On January 2, 2009 the Rev. Dr. Demetrius K. Williams began serving as the second Pastor of our great church.
 Like his predecessor, he seeks to carry out God’s will and to help God’s children discern God’s word and way.
 With Jesus as the head and guide of the church, and with the help of the Holy Spirit, Rev. Dr. Williams and CBCGM are looking for great things to happen in the life of our church as we continue to grow and prosper.

 Our ministries are flourishing.
 They are providing immeasurable love, joy, hope and more for our people.
-The Music Ministry now consists of three choirs and five musicians.
-We have four additional praise groups, i.e., the Praise Dancers, the Faith Soldiers, the Worshippers in Dance, and the Angels in Worship.
+The Music Ministry consists of the Mass Choir, Male Choir, and the Children’s Choir.
+We have two additional praise groups, i.e., Worshippers in Dance, and Angels in Worship.

-Our Educational Ministries include Sunday School, Bible Study, Community Child Care, Ltd. (CCC); Community Tutoring, the Earnest and Clara Lewis Scholarship Fund and our Children and Youth Ministries which encompasses Christian Education, Mission, and Bible Study.
-Our outreach ministries are comprised of, the Women’s Retreat Ministry; Wonderfully Made Single Women’s Ministry; the Brotherhood; the Men’s Network; the Prison Ministry; and our alliance with the grassroots community organization Common Ground.
+Our Educational Ministries include Sunday School, Bible Study, Community Child Care, Ltd. (CCC); Community Tutoring, the Earnest and Clara Lewis Scholarship Fund and our Children and Youth Ministries which encompasses Christian Education, Mission, and Building Lives Around Spiritual Truths (BLAST) Bible Study.
+Our outreach ministries are comprised of, the Women’s Retreat Ministry; Wonderfully Made Single Women’s Ministry; the Brotherhood; the Men’s Network; the Prison Ministry; Helping Hands Ministry; Mission Ministry; PLACE Ministries; Love and Kindness Ministry and our alliance with the grassroots community organization Common Ground.

 Our focus on the community has been further fortified by fruitful alliances with numerous churches as well as other community organizations.
-This was recently witnessed with the commissioning of Milwaukee Associates in Ministry (A.I.M.).
+We have continued our participation in Milwaukee Associates in Ministry (A.I.M.).
 A.I.M. is a fellowship centered on supporting the ministries of each church and cultivating effective leaders.
 This combined labor of love has enhanced our church and community in a mighty way and we shall continue directing our attention and efforts in these areas.

-We thank and praise God for truly we have been moving towards getting our house in order and setting a new standard.
+We thank and praise God for truly we have been moving towards filling God’s house.
 We remain committed to do all that He has commissioned us to do to build our church family, our community, and His kingdom here on earth.
 We remain confident because Jesus promised to be with us as we meet every challenge and overcome every obstacle.
 He has shown us that He is for us so who shall be against us?
 With exceeding humility and appreciation we remain on this great faith journey.
 We eagerly anticipate the many milestones we will surpass “for in all these things we are more than conquerors through Him that loved us!”